flectra-hq/documentation-user/content/administration/install/install.rst

 or plan on contributing to Flectra source code, choose SSH.

 .. note::
-   **The Enterprise Git repository does not contain the full Flectra source code**.
+   **The Professional Git repository does not contain the full Flectra source code**.
 It is only a collection of extra add-ons.
 The main server code is in the Community version.
-Running the Enterprise version actually means running the server from the Community version with the addons-path option set to the folder with the Enterprise version.
-You need to clone both the Community and Enterprise repository to have a working Flectra Enterprise installation.
-See :ref:`setup/install/editions` to get access to the Enterprise repository.
+Running the Professional version actually means running the server from the Community version with the addons-path option set to the folder with the Professional version.
+You need to clone both the Community and Professional repository to have a working Flectra Professional installation.
+See :ref:`setup/install/editions` to get access to the Professional repository.

 .. tabs::